gradle/community/docs/events/gsoc/2024/checkstyle-plugin.md

 ## Deliverables

-- Create a new branch in the project repository specifically for developing the Checkstyle plugin functionality, which will contain the code necessary for implementing and testing the Checkstyle plugin.
+- Create a new branch in the project repository, or a new fork, specifically for developing the Checkstyle plugin functionality, which will contain the code necessary for implementing and testing the Checkstyle plugin.

 -  Provide an enhanced version of the Gradle Checkstyle plugin.
 It will support additional Checkstyle features, such as code complexity, duplication, and dependency checks.